-Note: The AC power source can be configured for either single-phase output or threephase output.
+Note: The AC power source or load can be configured for either single-phase or threephase mode of operation.

-Note: The External Voltage Sense connector always has three phase and three neutral connections but in single-phase mode of operation, only the A phase and one neutral connection are required.
+Note: The External Voltage Sense connector always has three phases and three neutral connections but in single-phase mode of operation, only the A phase and one neutral connection are required.

 Load connections are made on the rear panel using the Output Connectors.
-The output connectors are labelled A-B-C. Each output phase has a separate neutral connector terminal positions but all neutrals are tied together internally.
+The output connectors are labelled A-B-C. Each output phase has separate neutral connector terminal positions but all neutrals are tied together internally unless the -W option is configured or the internal neutral shorting bar has been removed by the end-user.
 For balanced three phase AC Wye Load applications, only one neutral wire connection to the load is required.

-Figure 5-7: AC or DC Output Connection Terminals Location on AZX rear panel ote: REMOTE INTERLOCK CONNECTION.
-To enable the AZX to power up, the Remote Interlock connector pins P3.1 and P4.1 MUST be shorted together.
+Figure 5-7: AC or DC Output Connection Terminals Location on AZX rear panel

+REMOTE INTERLOCK CONNECTION.
+To enable the unit to power up, the Remote Interlock connector pins P3.1 and P4.1 MUST be shorted together.
 If no interlock is required, a shorting wire can be installed as shown above.
 If an interlock safety connection is required, connect P3.1 and P4.1 to a suitable remote safety shutdown switch.
-Note that restarting the AZX after a safety shutdown can only be done from the front panel.
+Note that restarting the unit after a safety shutdown can only be done from the front panel.
 For Output On/Off remote requirements, refer to the AUX I/O section.